DaveBenham/VenomModules/README.md

 Note that this section is labeled assuming that the phasor is going in a forward (ascending channel) direction.
 When phasing in reverse, the rise is actually the fall, and vice versa.

 #### Width
 Establishes the overall width of each channel's envelope, expressed as the number of channel slots to occupy.
 A value of 1 results in continuous sound, but without any overlap of channels.
-Less than 1 results in momements of silence between channels.
+Less than 1 results in moments of silence between channels.
 Values greater than 1 result in channels overlapping.
 If the value matches the number of input channels, then each channel will play throughout the entire phasor cycle, but each channel envelope will still have a different phase.

 The CV is scaled to 1 channel slot per 0.5V.